Who can adjust these settings?

 If you or another user needs to have access to all of another user’s meetings, you can set up what we call a "team."
 View this article to learn how.
 If you only need to share one meeting, you can do so manually or automatically, as described below.

-For accounts with the feature for auto-sharing meetings turned on, all users in that account can automatically share meetings with other Jump users on the calendar event for the meeting.
+Accounts can configure their settings so meeting sharing occurs automatically.
+When this setting is turned on, all users in that account can automatically share meetings with other Jump users who are listed on the same calendar event.
 Automatic sharing will happen even if those other users aren't admins on the meeting owner's team.

-For accounts without auto-sharing turned on, non-meeting owners can request meeting notes and meeting owners can share notes as follows.
+For accounts without auto-sharing turned on, non-meeting owners can request meeting notes and meeting owners can share notes on a one-off basis.

 Non-meeting owners